agama-project/agama-project.github.io/docs/user/guides/network.md

 - `inst.install_url=http://192.168.0.1/install/agama/x86_84`

-  Sets the repositories to be used by the installer instead of the ones defined in the product definition.
+  Sets the repositories to be used by the installer instead of the defaults repositories for the selected product.
 It is not necessary in case of an online installation with a registered product.

 ### Network configuration